 Undergraduate Study

-Here at UChicago, we aim to convey the ideas and methods of academic economics.
-Broadly defined, economics is the study of how society allocates scarce resources.
-From principles to advanced topics classes, from preparatory courses in mathematics and statistics to research opportunities, the program strives to convey how economists reason and how they analyze models and compare model implications to observations.
+At the Kenneth Griffin Department of Economics, our objective is to convey the ideas and methods of academic economics.
+Broadly, economics studies how society allocates scarce resources.
+Our program, which spans principles to advanced topics classes, from preparatory courses in mathematics and statistics to research opportunities, trains students to reason like economists, construct and analyze models, and compare model predictions to real-world observations.

 Application for admission to The College of the University of Chicago can be completed through the office of College Admissions.
 The Department of Economics does not participate in the admissions process of college students.